Mr0cket/mytomorrows_app/MY_README.md

 - Chart creates a deployment, service and (optionally) ingress.
 - By default application is exposed via service (loadbalancer).
 - Chart uses secrets to pass sensitive environment variables to the container.
-- Secrets are
+- Secrets are generated values which are passed via helm values.yaml or terraform variables (Not secure for production).

+### AWS Networking Strategy

+The strategy I would adopt for deploying production-ready applications on AWS would greatly depend on the existing networking landscape of the organisation, and thee organisations plans for future growth.

+In general, For kubernetes networking I would use the following components:

+- A VPC with public and private subnets across multiple AZs to host k8s resources.
+- For production: AWS Gateway API Controller to Manage North-Ingress to services.
+- Amazon VPC Lattice to manage East/West (service to service) traffic.

+### Scalability, Availability & Security

+- Scalability is handled via Kubernetes deployment with configurable replica count
+- Health checks implemented via liveness/readiness probes in deployment.yaml
+- LoadBalancer service type enables horizontal scaling and traffic distribution
+- Security implemented through:
+  - Secret management for sensitive data
+  - Containerized application with minimal dependencies
+  - Networking isolation through VPC/subnets/firewall rules
+  - Minimal roles for services following least privilege access
+- Fault tolerance achieved through:
+  - Multiple pod replicas
+  - Self-healing through Kubernetes deployments
+  - Health check probes for automatic recovery

-### Tradeoffs with the current Design:
+### Tradeoffs/Concerns with the current Design:

 1. Infrastructure configuration stored in the same repository as the code:

-- Application lifecycle is not decoupled from the infrastructure lifecycle (Harder to update 1 without updating the other)
+- App lifecycle not decoupled from the infrastructure lifecycle (Harder to update one, without updating the other)
 - Changes to infrastructure (e.g: updating environment variables, or adding a new environment) could trigger build/release of the application.
 - More difficult to roll-back changes to infrastructure without rolling back the application as well.
-- As number of applications grows, infrastructure becomes more dispersed, and harder to manage.
+- As number of applications grows, infrastructure becomes dispersed and harder to manage.

 2. Using Terraform for kubernetes resource management: